Sigmmma/c20/src/content/general/source-data/readme.md

   - assets
   - textures
   - export
-related:
-  - /h1/guides/intro-to-h1-modding
 redirects:
   - /h2/sources
+childOrder:
+  - jms
+  - ass
+  - fbx
+  - materials
+  - wrl
+  - animation-data
 ---
-Some **Source data file** formats are shared between the different versions of the [Blam engine](~engine).
+{% figure src="src-data.png" alt="" inline=false %}
+Scripts, textures, and models are some examples of source data files.
+{% /figure %}
-These are the assets which have not yet been converted into tags.
+**Source data** are the raw assets which have not yet been converted into [tags](~) useable by the [engine](~blam).
+They live under the `data` directory of your mod tools and include uncompressed textures, models and animations you have exported from your [3D software](~art-tools#modeling), and level [scripts](~scripting).
 In most cases, assets within `data` will have a corresponding tag under the same folder layout in `tags`.

-Each engine revision will have a different process for converting these but the data itself is often similar.
+The processes for _importing_ these assets into tags, and the types of source data formats used, depends on the game.
+Some formats are common but others are generational.
+H1-H3/ODST differ between each other, but differ even more compared to later games like Reach, H2A, and H4.

+# More information
+{% childList /%}